epasveer/seer/README.md

 Copy the seer binary to your bin directory of choice.
 One of the below.
 May need root access.

+    % cd seer/src/build
     % cp seer ~/bin/seer
     % cp seer /usr/local/bin/seer
     % cp seer /usr/bin/seer
     % rehash

+Or use the 'install' make target.
+Which will usually copy it to /usr/local/bin.
+May need root access.

+    % cd seer/src/build
+    % sudo make install

 Support/Contact
 ===============